angelcam/developer-docs/README.md

 * `dapperdox_src/assets/` contains guides and content overlays
 * `dapperdox_src/specs/` contains only one file `swagger.yaml`

 OpenAPI specification must be exactly named `swagger.yaml`.
 No other filename or writing in JSON is supported.
-Dapperdox can read only OpenAPI in JSON thus this image convert `dapperdox_src/specs/swagger.yaml` to `swagger.json` on each build.
+Dapperdox can read only OpenAPI in JSON thus this image convert `specs/swagger.yaml` to `swagger.json` on each build.
 In other words, don't create or modify `swagger.json` as it will be overwritten.

 Study yourself [Dapperdox authoring content concepts](http://dapperdox.io/docs/author-concepts) how to write a new content.

-## Running
+## Build and run

-*We strongly recommend perform all the boring steps bellow with  convenient `run.sh` or `build_run.sh` script.*

-First prerequirements is convert Swagger in YAML to JSON which Dapperdox only supports.
-Image contains a script to do it.
-If you use `build_run.sh` this is done for you.
-To call it manually, execute command similar to this:
+Image contains both Dapperdox and sources (assets and specs).

+To build image with sources:

-    $ docker run --rm -it -v ~/git/developer-docs/dapperdox_src:/dapperdox angelcam/developer-docs yaml_to_json.py /dapperdox/specs
+    $ docker build -t angelcam/developer-docs .

-For example above, it will create `~/git/developer-docs/dapperdox_src/specs/swagger.json`.

-To run run Dapperdox developer website from this image you also must:
+To run developer website from this image you must

 * choose host machine port - Dapperdox runs on 3123 and it's best to use the same on host
 * map your Dapperdox sources to `/dapperdox/` in container